-- The real estate investment route locations to only cover property investments made in low-density areas within Portugal
+- The real estate investment route locations only cover property investments made in low-density areas within Portugal

-- This means that buying real estate in Lisbon or Porto will no longer qualify for the Golden Visa program
+- This means that buying residential real estate in Lisbon or Porto will no longer qualify for the Golden Visa program

 Lisbon and Porto have been the most popular real estate acquisition destinations among the Golden Visa applicants in Portugal.
-However, the proposed changes only allow the real estate purchases in municipalities of the interior or the autonomous regions of Azores and Madeira to qualify for the program.
+However, the proposed changes only allow real estate purchases in municipalities of the interior or the autonomous regions of Azores and Madeira to qualify for the program.
 So, this is quite a major proposal.